millwardesque/sizzle/readme.md

 - Animated backgrounds
 - High score based on fewest jumps to reach finish
 - Particles on player movement and idle
+- Wait for all buttons up on all menu screens before recognizing btnp()

 ## Interesting ideas
 - Player can press a button to be dropped in from ceiling